 Both Spartacus and Trigger were very interested in their neighbors, Tundra and Sigmund.
 They took matters into their own paws and found a way to climb the fence and become a foursome.
 Tundra was overjoyed to have younger companions who could keep up with her energy and love of play.
 Sigmund was frequently the odd man out, and W.O.L.F. made the decision to move him to another enclosure where he would be less stressed by the high energy trio.
 He was placed with Pride after she lost her companion Lance.

 Spartacus, Tundra and Trigger became the best of friends.
 They spent their days playing, exploring their large mountain enclosure, and resting near one another when the day was done.
 Spartacus became an ambassador and often left the enclosure for educational programs off-site.
-Tundra and Trigger played together.
+Tundra and Trigger played together while Spartucus was away.
 As Trigger reached full maturity, he was sometimes reluctant to allow Spartacus into the enclosure after a program without challenging him.
 Staff monitored the interactions very carefully to make sure the small skirmishes did not escalate.